Radio Cooperativa

 Radio Cooperativa is a radio station in Chile, based in Santiago.
-It is operated by Compañía Chilena de Comunicaciones S.A..
-The station is notable for opposing the Augusto Pinochet dictatorship (1973–1990) and denouncing its human rights violations at a time when reports of said wrongdoings were federally suppressed.
+It is operated by Chilean Communications Company.
+The station is notable for opposing the Augusto Pinochet dictatorship and denouncing its human rights violations at a time when reports of said wrongdoings were federally suppressed.
 The station has historic ties with Chile's Christian Democratic party.
+In 2020, Radio Cooperativa inked a content sharing agreement with China Media Group.
 It broadcasts on AM frequencies 660 and 1140 or 1150 (kHz), also known as CB-66, CB-114 and CB-115.